mhas1381/Django-Advanced-Blog/README.md

-# 🐝 Hive Fundraiser - Backend 🐝
+# 🐝 Django Advanced Blog 🐝

-Welcome to the Hive Fundraiser backend repository.
-This project was created for a software testing lesson.
-This is where all the magic happens to support our fundraising platform.
+Welcome to the Blog Project!
+This application allows users to sign up, create, edit, and delete blog posts.
+The project is built using Django and includes features such as user authentication, post creation, and more.

+## Features

+- User registration and authentication
+- Create, edit, and delete blog posts
+- View all posts by different users
+- Responsive design

 ## 🚀 Getting Started